SteveT3ch/100-days-of-code/log.md

 The Python list-like arrays are called ArrayList, and they have their own set of keywords.
 I need to pick up the pace again in CS50, Java, and JavaScript.
 MBIOBuddy is aso just sitting there, collecting dust.
 I need to complete it and publish it whenever I can.

+### Day 47: October 7, 2018 - Sunday

+**Today's Progress**:

+Wrote a colour guessing game and rock paper scissors simulator in Java.

+**Thoughts**:

+I didn't do as much work asa I wanted to today since I wanted to finish Life is Strange: Before the Storm.
+I planned out at least 4 hours of coding tomorrow to compensate.